elizavetasemenova/amld-2018/env/readme.md

-The file with the environment will be available by midnight 25th Jan.
+The file with the environment will be available by 10am 26th Jan.